andrewhunter2066/uuav_rfi_responses/output/RFI_report.md

 #### NavigationAndPositioning

 **Domain Description:**
-Addresses systems, references, and risks tied to precise positioning and safe navigation.
+Addresses systems, references, and risks tied to positioning and safe navigation.

 - **NavigationSystems**: Tools such as GPS, GNSS, INS, DVL.